remarkjs/remark-lint/packages/remark-lint-no-multiple-toplevel-headings/readme.md

 # remark-lint-no-multiple-toplevel-headings

-Warn when multiple top-level headings are used.
+Warn when multiple top level headings are used.

 Options: `number`, default: `1`.